ewelynKetlyn/ewelynKetlyn/README.md

 Here are some ideas to get you started:

-- 🔭 Aprendiz de desenvolvimento android
+- 🔭 Estagiaria de desenvolvimento mobile (IOS/Android)
-- 💬 Aprendendo kotlin
 - 😄 Pronomes: Ela/Dela
 - ⚡ Entusiasta da tecnologia
 -->